isomerpages/isomerpages-govtech/_careers/4-students-and-graduates.md

 ![Alternative text for screen readers](/images/careers/TAP_Infographic.png)

 #### **How can you apply?**
 Applications are open from 1 May to 31 July 2021.
 If you are passionate about the use of technology to shape our future and better the lives of Singaporeans, join us to make an impact!
-[Apply Now!](https://sggovterp.wd102.myworkdayjobs.com/PublicServiceCareers/job/Singapore/Technology-Associate-Programme--TAP-_JR-10000000881)
+Register your interest [here](go.gov.sg/govtechtalentcommunity) and get notified when applications are open!

-To receive updates about our Young Talent programmes, join our [community](https://form.gov.sg/forms/govtech/5bb6d8c0df1bd8000f5040d3){:target="_blank"}
+To receive updates about our Young Talent programmes, join our [community](http://go.gov.sg/govtechtalentcommunity).